MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P14-Polish-Gameplay/content.md

 slug: improve-gameplay
 ---

 Currently a player can only shoot once.
 The camera will follow the flying penguin, but won't scroll back to the catapult when the attempt is completed.
-We will change that in this chapter.
-The rule will be as follows: If a penguin has stopped or is moving slowly we will remove the penguin and move the camera back to the catapult and reset the catapult arm itself.
+You are going to that in this chapter.

+The rule will be as follows:

+If a penguin has stopped or is moving slowly we will remove the penguin and move the camera back to the catapult and reset the catapult arm itself.

-We will have to check if this condition becomes *true* on a regular basis - we can use the update method to do so.
+You will have to check if this condition becomes *true* on a regular basis, where do you think this check should be made?

-#Implementing the update method
+#Implementing the check

 > [action]
-> Add the following code after camera clamp in `update(...)`
+> Add the following code after the camera clamp in `update(...)`
 ```
 /* Check penguin has come to rest */
 if cameraTarget.physicsBody?.joints.count == 0 && cameraTarget.physicsBody?.velocity.length() < 0.18 {